inkdropcafe/inksplosion/README.md

 # More info & support
 * [Start from scratch](http://www.thedaemoschronicles.com/grawlix-cms-setup-walkthrough/): Learn about hosting, databases, and setup with this article by Jordan Rodriguez.
 * [Read the docs](http://www.getgrawlix.com/docs): Learn more about specific topics in the Grawlix CMS.
-* [Ask questions](https://discord.gg/guj9dtV): Seek solutions or share your know-how in the forum.
+* [Ask questions](https://discord.gg/guj9dtV): Seek solutions or share your know-how.
 * [Fear no code](https://gumroad.com/l/SACCb): Expunge your apprehension of HTML and CSS with our guide to coding for webcomic artists.
-* [Give feedback](https://github.com/Respheal/grawlix/issues): Something else on your mind?
+* [Give feedback](https://github.com/inkdropcafe/inksplosion/issues): Something else on your mind?
 Got a question or comment?
 Let us know.
 Happy publishing!

-— the Ink Drop/Grawlix Team
+— the Ink Drop Team